 These spaces are open to every student on campus and have different resources available, depending on the location and focus of the Cluster.

 Computing Services Partner Spaces

-Computing Services partners with departments on campus to provide all students with access to some spaces.
+Computing Services partners with departments on campus to provide all students with access to some additional spaces.

 School of Music facilities: CFA, Margaret Morrison

 School of Computer Science: Gates 3rd and 5th floors